0xGsmart/pia-openvpn-wrapper/README.md

 ## How it works
 PIA keep openvpn in standard verbose mode.
 This means a great detail of information is logged.
 This application acts as a wrapper, putting openvpn into silent mode and deleting any old logs.

-You can examine the [source code](https://github.com/jbob182/pia-openvpn-wrapper/blob/master/Program.cs) for the code used.
+You can examine the [source code](https://github.com/jbob182/pia-openvpn-wrapper/blob/master/Program.cs) for further information.